 SELECT time, value FROM data WHERE value BETWEEN 20 AND 80 ORDER BY time

 Obtains the number of records, the summary of values and the average value for the records that meet the specified condition from the table data where calculated columns are named by the specified names.

 SELECT COUNT(*) AS Count, SUM(value) AS Suma, AVG(value) AS Average FROM data WHERE value BETWEEN 20 AND 80

 Obtains the column time and the calculated column (the value 'value' is rounded to the integer number) of all records from the table data.

 SELECT time, ROUND(value,0) AS Round_0 FROM data

 Getting all columns for none record (WHERE 1=0 is always invalid) from the table data and storing the result into a new table data_copy.
-This means that only the table structure is copied.
+It means that only the table structure is copied.
 The clause WHERE can be specified, whether and which records to copy into the new table.